shinhugh/spa/README.md

 - `errorPages` is a nested object that provides the same configuration as `pages` but applies to error pages.
 The keys must be status codes, such as '404'.

-## Development

-This repository serves as a framework for further development.
-Only the files listed below should need to be directly modified.

-- `server/config.json` holds the configuration for the server-side application.
-- `public/config.js` holds the configuration for the client-side application.
-- `static/index.html` defines the DOM structure and the resources to be fetched for the client-side application.
-- `public/index.js` holds all of the client-side logic that is specific to the application being built.
-This does not include generic logic that is on the framework level, which resides in `public/app.js`.
-- `public/index.css` holds all of the client-side styling configuration.

-New files should only be added under `public/`.